What is a resume?

 The basic steps of writing a resume will be as follows

 - Once you have your rough idea for what style or formatting options you desire, you would then create a rough resume outline.
-At this stage, you can list all information which is relevant, even if you end up deleting it later.
+At this stage, you can list all information which is relevant, even if you end up deleting, or condensing, it later.

 Now you have everything down on paper, you need to decide which option you go for.
-If your job applications are for the public sector, or academic positions, then you would be leaning toward a CV template design.
+If your job applications are for the public sector, or academic positions, then you would be leaning toward a more detailed and comprehensive template design.

-If your applications are in the private sector, or you are just leaving college and seeking your first job, you would be leaning toward a resume template.
+If your applications are in the private sector, or you are just leaving college and seeking your first job, you would be leaning towards a more simpler resume template.

 If this is the direction you are going, there are three types: